dhensha/assgn1-dee/README.md

 <p> - Go to "Contact" or "Sign Up Page"</p>
 <p> - Try to use the map in the contact page to see the location and also try press "Log In" in the Sig Up page to make sure it goes to the home page </p>

-<p>This website works normally in desjtop version when used by the user while in mobile version some parts such the about us and footer will look squeazy when the screen is shrunk </p>
+<p>This website works normally in desktop version when used by the user while in mobile version some parts such the about us and footer will look squeazy when the screen is shrunk </p>

 <h1>Credits </h1>